laughingman7743/PyAthena/README.rst

 ``serdeproperties`` and ``tblproperties`` must be converted to strings in the ``'key'='value','key'='value'`` format and url encoded.
 If single quotes are included, escape them with a backslash.

-For example, if you specify a projection setting: ``'projection.enabled'='true','projection.dt.type'='date','projection.dt.range'='NOW-1YEARS,NOW','projection.dt.format'= 'yyyy-MM-dd'`` in tblproperties, it would look like this
+For example, if you configure a projection setting ``'projection.enabled'='true','projection.dt.type'='date','projection.dt.range'='NOW-1YEARS,NOW','projection.dt.format'= 'yyyy-MM-dd'`` in tblproperties, it would look like this

 .. code:: text